Financial-Times/n-service-worker/README.md

 ### Releasing the service worker

-Builds tagged with special tags and master builds push files named `__sw-{prod,canary,qa,master}.js` to s3.
+Builds tagged with special tags and `main` builds push files named `__sw-{prod,canary,qa,main}.js` to s3.
 Feature flags are then used to toggle which one is installed for which users.
 The relevant flags are

 - `swQAVariant` - multivariant flag used by QA to choose between any of the 4 service worker variants
 - `swCanaryRelease` - forces a small percentage of users onto an experimental version of the service worker

 #### What triggers each kind of release

-- All master builds release `/__sw-master.js`
+- All main builds release `/__sw-main.js`
 - All tags of the form `qa-v{release number}` will release `/__sw-qa.js`
 - All tags of the form `canary-v{release number}` will release `/__sw-canary.js`
 - All tags of the form `prod-v{release number}` will release `/__sw-prod.js`